CBLT-DT: Branding

 CBLT has used a variety of on-air brands since its inception.
 From 1957 to 1972, it was known as "Channel 6".
 Following its move to channel 5 in 1972, it rebranded as "CBLT Five", later simplifying it to "CBLT/5".
 In the late 1970s, the station was branded as "Toronto/5", with the then-new CBC logo substituting for one of the O's in "Toronto".
 During the 1980s, it was known mainly as CBLT-TV, although it used a "CBC 5" logo.
 Starting on January 1, 1986, the station was identified in print ads as "CBC Television Toronto/5", but the CBLT name was used for its local programs including its supper hour newscast CBLT Newshour.
 By the 1990s, it was known simply as "CBC Toronto", although the CBLT calls were used from time to time in local programming, and on the CBC website.
-As with most Canadian television stations, the use of the analogue channel placement was phased out of the station's logo and advertising, as most cable placements did not match up with its VHF frequency.
+As with most Canadian television stations, the use of the analog channel placement was phased out of the station's logo and advertising, as most cable placements did not match up with its VHF frequency.